 These cards are very thin and are often found with staining and creases.
-The lithography by Giles Lithographic & Liberty Printing Co. from New York is superb; they specialized in trade cards and these have that same feel.
+The subject matter and the lithography by Giles Lithographic & Liberty Printing Co. from New York are superb; Giles specialized in trade cards and these have that same feel.

 Sen. George F. Edmunds (Vermont)